lorey/github-stars-by-topic/README.md

-# Your GitHub stars sorted by topic
+# Your GitHub stars sorted by topic/category

-This is a python script that fetches your GitHub stars and automatically extracts a given number of topics.
+This is a python script that fetches your GitHub stars and uses Machine Learning (buzzword, check) to extract a given number of topics.
 It then generates a folder structure so you can easily browse through the topics in markdown.

 The result can be viewed in the [example folder](example/).